Vizzuality/trase/README.md

 For each blue table, truncate the local table and copy the remote table into it.
 Next, if there are any yellow tables that depend on this blue table, they need to be restored from backup.
 Restoring consists of the following steps:
 - if there are any obsolete rows in the yellow tables backup, remove them first.
 To determine which rows are obsolete we match rows on foreign keys, which can be of two types: blue and yellow (depending on which parent table is concerned).
 The rule is, yellow foreign keys are stable (those ids do not change) and blue foreign keys are unstable.
 To match obsolete rows by blue foreign keys we need to do a lookup on the mapping table.
 - if there are any blue foreign keys in the yellow table, they need to be resolved in the remaining rows by replacing them with new values from respective mapping tables
-- finally, the yellow table can be restored from backup
+- finally, the yellow table with removed obsolete rows and resolved foreign keys can be restored from backup

 To sum up, these are the important helper methods that need to be defined in models for the import process to run correctly:
 - `import_key` - for blue tables only.
 Used for matching rows from local table with remote.
 Exception: `flows`.
 That table does not lend itself very well to matching in this way, which is why the `import_key` is empty.
 That results with the table being copied without any hope of resolving the old identifiers against the new ones.
 For now that is not a problem, because we do not have any yellow tables depending on flows.
 If we have any, this needs to be considered and matching on `context_id`, `year` and `path` implemented.